rabobank-nederland/omnikassa-dotnet-sdk/README.md

 | DotNetCore31    | samples/OmniKassa.Samples.DotNetCore31/appsettings.json |

 ### Version 1.3.5
-* Fixed and automated pipeline issue (No changes in code)
+* Fixed an automated pipeline issue (No changes in code)

 ### Version 1.3.4
 * First automated pipeline release for NuGet (No changes in code)